4ms/metamodule-plugin-sdk/README.md

 cmake --build build
 ```

-You also can doing neither of the above and just make sure the SDK is in the parent dir.
+You also can do neither of the above and just make sure the SDK is in the parent dir.

 ## Limitations